aptech/docs/docs/CR-schur.rst

 If a real matrix is passed in without a flag variable, the real Schur form will be returned.
-If a complex matrix is passed in without a flag variable, GAUSS will check to see if any of the imaginary elements are greater than imagtol (2.23e-16 by default).
-If any imaginary elements are greater than imagtol, the complex Schur form will be calculated, otherwise the real Schur form will be returned.
+If a complex matrix is passed in without a flag variable, GAUSS will check to see if any of the imaginary elements are greater than *imagtol* (2.23e-16 by default).
+If any imaginary elements are greater than *imagtol*, the complex Schur form will be calculated, otherwise the real Schur form will be returned.
 If a real flag is passed in with a complex matrix, the flag will be ignored and the complex Schur factorization will be returned.

-The real Schur form is an upper quasi-triangular matrix, that is, it is block triangular where the blocks are 2x2 submatrices which correspond to complex eigenvalues of A. If A has no complex eigenvalues, S will be strictly upper triangular.
-To convert the real Schur form of S to the complex Schur form, use the **Run-Time Library** function schtoc.
+The real Schur form is an upper quasi-triangular matrix, that is, it is block triangular where the blocks are 2x2 submatrices which correspond to complex eigenvalues of *A*.
+If *A* has no complex eigenvalues, *S* will be strictly upper triangular.
+To convert the real Schur form of *S* to the complex Schur form, use the **Run-Time Library** function schtoc.

-Z is an orthogonal matrix that transforms A into S and vice versa.
+*Z* is an orthogonal matrix that transforms *A* into *S* and vice versa.
 Thus

 ::

    S = Z'*A*Z;

-and since Z is orthogonal,
+and since *Z* is orthogonal,

 ::